 Will using weights or resistant make my waist look bigger?

 Note: a well developed abdominal wall probably has no more than a half-inch of protruding abdominal muscle, from that of someone that rarely trains them.
-So no; using weights simply: defines and accents the abs visually, not in girth.
+So no; using weights simply: builds and accents the abs modestly, not the girth.

 Why the abdominal journey takes so long?

-Especially seen in men; belly fat and the love handles are the last-thing to go off the mid-section, which of course obscures the look of the abdominal's, this can often be due to genetics or hormone imbalances.
+Especially seen in men; belly fat and the love handles are the last-thing to go off the mid-section, which of course obscures the look of the abdominal's, this can often vary from genetics, hormones or metabolic imbalances.